bman46/InstagramEmbedDiscordBot/docs/Install.md

 **Token:**

-`"Token": "Your token here",` Replace `Your token here` with your Discord bot token.
+`"Token": "Token",` Replace `Token` with your Discord bot token.
 See [this article](https://www.writebots.com/discord-bot-token/) on instructions on how to obtain one.
+This is the backend login to the Discord application that users can invite to their Discord server.

 **OwnerID:**

 `"OwnerID": "ID",` Replace ID with your Discord ID.
 See [this article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-#:~:text=On%20Android%20press%20and%20hold,name%20and%20select%20Copy%20ID.) on instructions on how to find this.
+The account that is defined here will be able to send special maintenance commands as a direct message to the bot.

+**TestGuildID:**

+`"TestGuildID": "ID",` Ignore this value for now.
+You can delete the line from your file.

+**DMErrors:**

+`"DMErrors": true/false,` Set this to `true` or `false` depending on if you want the owner from `OwnerID` to recive certain errors as Discord direct messages.

 **IGAccounts:**